Do's and Don'ts of Using the Cart Collection System

 - Don't place the carts or yard waste cans at the curb until after 5 p.m. the day before collection.
 To be assured of pickup, place carts at the curb by 6:30 a.m. on the day of collection.

-Each new residential customer received either a 96-gallon, 64-gallon or 35-gallon cart for garbage and one 64-gallon cart for recycling.
+Each new residential customer can request either a 96-gallon, 64-gallon or 35-gallon cart for garbage and recycling if they are not already housed at the residence.
 These are sturdy, user-friendly carts with wheels.
 The cart with the green lid is for garbage only and the cart with the yellow lid is for recycling only.

 Residents can also purchase additional carts from Waste Management for $70 each or can request a swap for a larger or smaller size garbage cart (35 gallon, 64 gallon or 96 gallon) for $25 by calling (321) 723-4455.